Cats and the Internet

-Images and videos of domestic cats make up some of the most viewed content on the World Wide Web.
-ThoughtCatalog has described cats as the "unofficial mascot of the Internet".
+Images, videos and memes of domestic cats make up some of the most viewed content on the World Wide Web.
+Thought Catalog has described cats as the "unofficial mascot of the Internet".

-The subject has attracted the attention of various scholars and critics, who have analysed why this form of low art has reached iconic status.
+The subject attracted the attention of various scholars and critics, who have analysed why this subject has reached iconic status.
 Although it may be considered frivolous, cat-related Internet content contributes to how people interact with media and culture.
 Some argue that there is a depth and complexity to this seemingly simple content, with a suggestion that the positive psychological effects that pets have on their owners also hold true for cat images viewed online.

 Research has suggested that viewing online cat media is related to positive emotions, and that it even may work as a form of digital therapy or stress relief for some users.
-Some elements of research also shows that feelings of guilt when postponing tasks can be reduced by viewing cat content.
+Some elements of research also show that feelings of guilt when postponing tasks can be reduced by viewing cat content.

-Some individual cats, such as Grumpy Cat and Lil Bub, have achieved popularity online because of their unusual appearances and funny cat videos.
+Some individual cats, such as Grumpy Cat and Lil Bub, have achieved popularity online because of their unusual appearances and funny videos.